-The State of Texas requires that an official inspection of all structures be performed by a licensed, and properly insured, Pest Control Provider whenever a home or business is being bought or sold.
+Whenever a home or business is being bought or sold, unless it’s a foreclosure, it requires an official WDI inspection of all structures be performed by a licensed, and properly insured, Pest Control company.

 - Mud tubes built for traveling above ground